eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       **SEE OUR 2010 - 2019 HIGHLIGHTS BELOW**

+      As you read, along, listed to our specially curated Spotify playlist&nbsp;

       (Click
       **[here](https://open.spotify.com/playlist/7hBAMhv1SZSRzAGkQeJZWc){:
       target="_blank"}** to listen to our Greatest Hits of the Decade holiday